Annie (1982 film): Annie: A Royal Adventure! (1995)

 A sequel, Annie: A Royal Adventure! was a made-for-television sequel that aired on ABC on November 18, 1995.
 It starred Ashley Johnson, Joan Collins, George Hearn and Ian McDiarmid.
 Aside from a reprise of "Tomorrow," there are no songs in it.
 No cast members from the 1982 film appeared in this sequel.
 Rooster, Lily and Grace Farrell were cut out of the sequel.

-In the film, Warbucks (Hearn), Annie (Johnson), an eccentric scientist (McDiarmid) and one of the orphans travel to England where Warbucks is to be knighted by the King.
-However, the kids get mixed up in the scheme of an evil noblewoman (Collins) to blow up Buckingham Palace while all the heirs to the throne are present for Warbucks's knighting, thus making her queen.
+In the film, Warbucks (Hearn), Annie (Johnson), eccentric scientist Dr. Eli Eon (McDiarmid) and orphan Molly (Camilla Belle) travel to England where Warbucks is to be knighted by King George VI (Tim Seely).
+However, Annie and Molly get mixed up in the scheme of evil noblewoman Lady Edwina Hogbottom (Collins) to blow up Buckingham Palace while all the heirs to the throne are present for Warbucks' knighting, thus making her queen.

 Annie (1999)

 A made-for-TV movie version was broadcast on ABC on November 7, 1999, starring Kathy Bates as Miss Hannigan, Victor Garber as Daddy Warbucks, Alan Cumming as Rooster, Audra McDonald as Grace, Kristin Chenoweth as Lily, and newcomer Alicia Morton as Annie.
 Produced by The Walt Disney Company in association with Columbia TriStar Television, it received generally positive reviews and high ratings.
 It also earned two Emmy Awards and a 1999 George Foster Peabody Award.
 Although truer to the original stage musical than the 1982 version (as well as having a more comedic tone than the 1982 version's slightly dark one), it condensed much of the full story in order to make it more watchable for children.
 The film also featured a special appearance by Andrea McArdle, star of the original Broadway production.

 The film has aired on cable on Hallmark Channel, ABC Family and Starz after its premiere on ABC.